 But if I remember right, this game not only had blood, but guts... and limbs getting chopped off one by one... and people going up in a blaze, or getting shrunk down and squashed...etc.
 This game was hard core in those days, and guess what, they even let us play it in school.
 Something about watching these little minions smash each other to a bloody pulp made me shit myself with "aww-yeah."

 Now I'm sure they would have preferred us playing girly games like Sticky Bear and Grammar (which to the eight-year-old me was something you called your grandmother), but the only other game that could touch this in "computer-class" was Oregon Trail (and that is deserving of its own post).
-Without games like this, computers sucked.
+Without games like this, computers sucked my big fat one.